Trigger a Process by Email

 Learn how to trigger an automation process run by email.

-You don’t have to trigger every automation manually.
-Kognitos lets you trigger automations by email — a powerful way to automate tasks like onboarding or invoice processing.
+You don't have to trigger every automation run manually.
+Kognitos lets you trigger automations by sending an email — a powerful way to automate tasks like onboarding or invoice processing.

 How Email Triggers Work

 A unique email address is generated for every Kognitos process.
-An email sent to the address of the process will trigger a run and pass the contents of the email to the automation, including:
+When someone sends an email to this address, it automatically starts a new process run and passes the email contents to the automation, including:

 • Subject line